barbazul/1kfa/mod_guide_gm.md

 so when possible, these transitions should be exploited to earn a *Journey point*.

-The core loop is not a rule, nor something a GM needs to enforce, it should happen naturally.
+The core loop is not a rule, nor something a GM needs to enforce, the incentives built into the game should cause it to happen naturally.

 ### Downtime